-6 Clever SVG Pattern Generators for Your Next Design — SitePoint
+6 Clever SVG Pattern Generators for Your Next UX Design - SitePoint

 Here we’re creating a large circle (radius 50px) and filling it by referencing the pattern we defined above.
 It renders like this.

-Pretty simple, right?
-And we could scale up that container circle as large as we liked with no increase to the file size whatsoever.
+That’s relatively simple, right?
+We could scale up that container circle as large as we liked with no increase to the file size whatsoever.

-So, are SVG Patterns more useful than CSS tiles?
+So, are SVG Patterns more useful than CSS background tiling?

 They certainly can be.

-1. SVG allows you reference one pattern from within another pattern
+SVG allows you reference one pattern from within a second pattern

 This allows you build-up complex, layered patterns from very simple components.
 For instance, how would you produce this Moiré pattern with a standard CSS tile?